rovaughn/platform-docs/platform/manual/project/directory-structure/microservices/k8s.yaml.rst

 Ports
 -----

 The port on which the microservice is listening at should be denoted in ``k8s.yaml``.
-A port and a target port is mentioned in the ``ports`` section along with protocol used and a name.
+A port and a target port is mentioned in the ``ports`` section along with the protocol used and a name.
 Multiple ports can also be defined in this manner.
-Service section in ``k8s.yaml`` for a microservice with port 8080 on the microservice mapped to port 80 would look like the following:
+A service section in ``k8s.yaml`` for a microservice with port 8080 on the microservice mapped to port 80 would look like the following:

 .. code-block:: yaml
    :emphasize-lines: 11-15